What makes a high quality trance track? Is layering important? How should you approach your low-end?

 - Do not send out demos of unfinished tracks, even if you think your new idea is the next big thang.
 Better save & close the project and load it again after one or two days.
 Mostly you will hear something that you want to change.
 Then finish it and wait one day before you send it to labels.

 - Keep the volume of your speakers on a lower level while you’re producing.
 A bad production won’t get better if you just turn up the volume.

 - Learning by doing!
 If you really want to make music, you will spend every free minute on your DAW, learning how to produce.
 Especially when you are under 30 😉 You’re on a good path when nothing is more important for you than making music and when nobody needs to push you to be productive!

 - Choose the INIT sound in your synth preset list and play a bit with all the knobs, click through the waveforms etc. and you will slowly but surely understand how to create sounds…

 - SAVE YOUR PROJECT EVERY 10 MINUTES!

-For some reason many young new producers aim for achieving fame and completely forget what trance or any music is all about.
+For some reason many young, new trance producers aim for achieving fame and completely forget what trance or any music is all about.
 Best you can do is to stick with your own sound, work on it and focus on every single detail.
 If you don’t know how to just check google, watch tutorials on youtube, start attending a course.
-These days there are o many options how you can get the basics in matter of weeks even days.
+These days there are so many options how you can get the basics in matter of weeks even days.

 Once you understand the basics of composition, arrangement and some basic chords you are on a great way to make your own first hit!
 It doesn’t happen within a day and it is a long journey but if you work hard you get to your goals eventually.